Mussab2003/Rogue-Reloaded/README.md

 Download the rar file.
-extract the file.
+ Extract the file.
  Then click the Rogue Reloaded.exe in the extracted file.
  Enjoy the game!!!!
  For any queries or feedback feel free to mail me on k224146@nu.edu.pk